RodrigoKonzenKirch/CongMingYueDu/README.md

 Chinese Reader App
 App's name: 聪明阅读 (CongMingYueDu)

-Chinese text reader for android developed in Kotlin.
+Chinese chineseText reader for android developed in Kotlin.

 It’s going to have functionalities to help learning new words while reading texts, like: